abhishalya/abhishalya.github.io/_posts/2019-12-07-one-vs-zero-indexing.md

 You can hear about some people mentioning about the address space of processors being linearly starting from 0, and it was there is microcontrollers as so on.

+From what I've heard people prefer the 1-based indexing because it corresponds natural language (i.e. first, second, etc but there is no zeroth) to start from it.
+While people considering 0-based indexing consider the indices to be offsets as to they way CPU calculates the absolute memory location.
+Offsets start from 0 and it suddenly it becomes only logical to have 0-based indexing.

 But personally, I think there's not much to talk about here.
 I think its just a personal preference since here we are only working with high level code and this issue would never make it to the lower levels based on what indexing type